robasaad/voyager-demo/README.md

 ## Compiling Sass to CSS

-- To compile the main Sass file to CSS, use `gulp sass`.
+- Instantly compile Sass to CSS by using `gulp sass`.
-- To set an automated task that compiles CSS when changes are made to the main Sass file, use `gulp watch`.
+- Set an automated task that compiles CSS when changes are made to any Sass file by using `gulp watch`.